agnwinds/data/README.md

-data
-====
+## Description of Atomic Data for the MCRT Code Python

-The repository which contains the atomic data for the radiative transfer code PYTHON This includes spectral models for use with python as well as atomic data and linelists
+This is a directory which contains all of the various types of data that one might want to use.
+This includes spectral models for use with python as well as atomic data and linelists

 ### Atomic Datasets